 The avian influenza outbreak continues to challenge bird populations worldwide, and Cape Town’s Boulders Beach, after which the Academy’s African penguin habitat is modeled, has been particularly hard hit with the disease this year.
 The hundreds of young rescued penguins will spend the next few months undergoing rehabilitation at SANCCOB’s Seabird Hospital in Cape Town, and will eventually be released back into the wild.

-Photos of the penguin chicks are available here, and press will be welcomed on a request-by-request basis for photos/videos of the chicks after November 28, 2022.
+Photos of the penguin chicks are available here, and press will be welcomed on a request-by-request basis for photos/videos of the chicks.

-While the babies won’t be on view until they join the rest of the colony in January, you can keep up with the rest of the Academy’s African penguin colony via the live HD Penguin Cam, where feedings are broadcast twice daily at 10:30 am and 3 pm (PT).
+While the babies won’t be on view until they join the rest of the colony in March, viewers can keep up with the rest of the Academy’s African penguin colony via the live HD Penguin Cam, where feedings are broadcast twice daily at 10:30 am and 3 pm (PT).

 If you are a journalist and would like to receive Academy press releases please contact email@example.com.